m13salama/Blog/content/posts/Hacktrick23.md

     return solution
 ```
 ## Cipher
-You are given message which was altered after it was ciphered and you need to return the original message.
+You are given a message which was altered after it was ciphered and you need to return the original message.
-if you just noticed the it was altered just by encoding it base64 you are done with i.
-Post decoding, it gives you the nessage in binary format with the shift and you can solve it with classical Caesar cipher.
+if you just noticed that it was altered just by encoding it base64 you are done with i.
+Post decoding, it gives you the message in binary format with the shift and you can solve it with classical Caesar cipher.
 ### code of duty approach:
-Post decoding, we shift using ord() and chr() built-in functions according to shift recieved.
-That takes place pper character after we convert the binary formatted message to 7-bit ascii.
+Post decoding, we shift using ord() and chr() built-in functions according to the shift received.
+That takes place per character after we convert the binary formatted message to 7-bit ASCII.
 ```py
 def cipher_solver(question):
     text = addpadding(question)